nfabacus/abacus-meteor-react/README.md

 The above issue is mostly solved using just react without using blaze.
 But, now too many states(component) to communicate with each other.
 I wonder if I am doing right. also, I cannot pass and call back props in the Welcome component (content) to from its parent component.
 I am trying to make the login button in the Welcome page to work....

+7 May, 2016
+I am trying to use Meteor session.
+But, I get an error in my console.
+Error when doing SSR. path:/testpage: Session is not defined
+ReferenceError: Session is not defined